george-labs/george-backend-hiring/docs/assumptions.md

 Output: Size: 1 (The)

 It is also assumed that, should no valid file be provided, the program will still run but use no stopwords

+## Iteration 4
+For this iteration, it is assumed that, if one word occurs twice, it is counted once towards the unique count